The SS Fanad Head incident

 Lt Thurston, badly burnt, had managed to swim perhaps as much as a mile to the side of the Fanad Head (an amazing feat in the cold waters of the Atlantic).
 By the side of the ship he passed out, but luckily he was spotted by the German boarding party and one of the Germans, Masch .Ob.Gefr Ohse, dived in to drag him to safety.
 This was despite the fact that Ohse himself had been badly injured by shrapnel from the Skuas bombs.
 Unfortunately, of P.O.
 "Jock" Simpson there was no sign.
 The U boat surfaced again and manoeuvred alongside.
 Meanwhile the third Skua, piloted by Lt Guy .B.K.
 Griffiths ( a Royal Marine) and observer Petty officer George Vincent McKay had completed its assigned search and was heading back to the Ark Royal when P.O.
 McKay spotted a ship in the distance.
 Completely unaware of what had happened previously, (RT communication between Skuas was not possible with the radios they carried, they could only communicated back to the Ark Royal, and even that only by Morse code) the Skua came down low to check the identity of the ship by flying close to the stern so that they could read the name and registration.
 In a re-run of the events that had bought down the first Skua, Lt Guy Griffiths was startled to see a submarine appear behind the merchant ship.
 Again, a split second decision was made to drop the bombs straight away before the submarine could crash-dive.
 Lt Guy Griffiths dropped both his Cooper bombs and anti-submarine bombs together.
 The explosion of the bombs bought the Skua down into the sea, ripping off the engine and nose of the aircraft forward of the cockpit.
 Lt Guy Griffiths was lucky to get free, but P.O.
 George McKay was still inside the aircraft when it sank beneath the waves.

 After his capture Guy Griffiths painted this remarkable painting to show his Skua attacking the U 30.
 A black and white photo of the painting was given by him to Geoffrey Halnan, this picture is reproduced from that image - It would be interesting to know if the original painting still exists anywhere.
 Guy was an accomplished artist who liked to paint aircraft - During his captivity he painted views of existing British designs along with imaginary designs he made up in his head- to confuse the Germans.
 The Royal Marine Museum at Eastny holds a journal belonging to Guy Griffiths containing a "cartoon strip" he made of his recollection of the Fanad Head incident.
-Sadly copyright precludes me featuring this remarkable record on this web site.
+Sadly the museum refused me permission to featuring that remarkable and unique record on this web site.

 Lt Guy Griffiths swam towards the Fanad Head and climbed up a rope ladder - At the top he was confronted by the German boarding party and the unconscious Lt Thurston.
 Once again the U 30 surfaced and came alongside the Fanad Head.
 Lt Thurston came around and an English speaking German told the two pilots they must jump into the sea along with the German boarding party (the War Diary of the U 30 records it was Lemp who shouted the orders to jump, telling them that he was going to torpedo the ship).
 The pilots jumped into the sea and were dragged aboard the submarine.
 Then a Swordfish aircraft was spotted approaching - The two prisoners were bundled inside the submarine, which crash dived.
 The Swordfish**** that attacked them had already dropped their bombs near Rockall on a suspect shape in the water which had turned out to be a false alarm.
 So faced with a real submarine they could only attack with machine gun fire and a smoke float.
 More Swordfish aircraft arrived.
 The submerged U 30 fired a "G7A" torpedo from one of her stern tubes at a range of 500 metres to sink the Fanad Head.
 The newly arrived Swordfish attacked the submarine with bombs, presumably guessing its position from the wake of its torpedo.